 I don’t have a specific position on this.
 I remember saying a few years ago that the executive branch might have reached a kind of critical mass where effective congressional oversight was no longer possible, that Congress either already had or was about to obsolete itself by passing too many structurally massive bills ending with “etc. etc.” I still believe that, but it’s only an idea close-by.
 I’m thinking of Congress unwisely ceding power, and that isn’t a problem solved by a larger congress.

-Along the same lines, though, and closer to directly supporting the idea of expanding the size of Congress, is an argument of scale that Goldberg doesn’t get around to making.
+Along the same lines, though, and closer to directly supporting the idea of expanding the size of Congress, is an argument of scale that Goldberg doesn’t get around to making in his arguments (I present his arguments below).
 He’s thinking of the ever-growing American population, and the corresponding ever-worsening underrepresentation it causes.
 But coming from thoughts of oversight: it isn’t just the American population that’s grown, but the bureaucracy.
 We grumble about “the federal government” and almost always mean the federal agencies and the executive branch.
 Like the expansion of the American population, the expansion of “the federal government” has been massive, and at some point in time, the thought that Congress should be able to provide effective oversight of the executive will become ridiculous — with or without laws ending in “etc. etc.”

 Be all that as it may.
 Here follows a few highlights from Jonah Goldberg’s arguments over the years.
 Always my highlight pen.

 Time-traveling to 2001: “George Will Called Me An Idiot”:

 During and after the constitutional convention, one of the most contentious issues was how to calculate the proper number of representatives for our new democracy.
 Indeed, George Washington only interrupted the Constitutional Convention once on a substantive point: to express his concern that the proposed number of constituents-per-congressman ratio was too high.